-This blog post tries to go some way to explaining exactly what it is we’re after for this area of the website, and to help people who want inclusion in it to provide us with the correct information (you can read what works on our social networks here).
-We’ve tried to get together the answer to the FAQs around this side of Skiddle, but if there’s anything not covered below please contact email@example.com.
+This blog post tries to go some way to explaining exactly what it is we’re after for this area of the website and to help people who want inclusion in it to provide us with the correct information (you can read what works on our social networks here).
+We’ve tried to get together the answer to the FAQs around this side of Skiddle, but if there’s anything not covered below please contact firstname.lastname@example.org.

 Do you want your event listed?

 We do not add listings requested via email.
 You can do this yourself; just set up an account at www.promotioncentre.co.uk.
 This makes managing the listing easy, allowing you to make any changes, additions or modifications instantly.
 You can also access stats and data about how many people have viewed the event as well as manage ticket sales through it.
-If you have any trouble with any of this, please feel free to give our Promoter Help a ring on 03333 01 03 01.
+If you have any trouble with any of this, please feel free to give our Promoter Helpline a call on 03333 01 03 01.